bhodorog/pytest-vts/README.md

       lower fixtures using [requests][]
   20. Have vts report which tests are still making http requests (using [requests][]) and suggest to use vts
+  21. Audit the existing cassettes for changes in upstream responses compared with the recorded ones.

 [betamax]: https://betamax.readthedocs.org/